ldez/distributarepo/readme.md

 Helper to get an overview of the forks of a GitHub repository.

-Inspired by [useful-forks](https://github.com/useful-forks/useful-forks.github.io) but as a CLI.
+Inspired by [useful-forks](https://github.com/useful-forks/useful-forks.github.io) but as a CLI and faster.

 ## Examples